Emperor-Ovaltine/gideon/index.md

 # Configure bot
 cp .env.example .env
-# Edit .env with your Discord token, OpenRouter API key, and AI Horde API key
+# Edit .env with your Discord token, OpenRouter API key, AI Horde API key,
+# AND set the DATA_DIRECTORY to an absolute path where the bot can write data.
+# Example: DATA_DIRECTORY=/home/user/gideon_data
+# If DATA_DIRECTORY is not set, data will be stored in a 'data' subdirectory
+# within the project, which might not be ideal for persistence.

 # Launch
 python3 -m src